-The greater risk is losing a canine tooth or incisor.
-The teeth on either side of it may shift towards each other in the new space left by the extraction.
+The greater risk is in losing a canine tooth or incisor.
+The teeth on either side may shift toward each other in the new space left by the extraction.

-Your teeth are under an assortment of stresses 24 hours a day.
+Your teeth are under a variety of stresses 24 hours a day.
 Simply talking and pushing your tongue against your teeth to make certain sounds can put pressure on your teeth.

-Smiling, sneezing, and coughing cause the muscles of the face and mouth to move, adding more pressure to your teeth.
+Smiling, sneezing, and coughing cause the muscles of your face and mouth to move, adding more pressure to your teeth.

-As you get older, your jawbone grows forward and narrower.
+As you get older, your jawbone grows forward and becomes narrower.
 At first this can cause your lower teeth to become more crowded.
-Over time, the change on your bottom teeth can affect your bite, causing a shift in your upper teeth.
+Over time, the change in your bottom teeth can affect your bite, causing a shift in your upper teeth.

 The changes may be so slight that nothing needs to be done.
-But for some people, tooth extraction and bridgework or implants may be needed to correct their bite.
+But some people may need tooth extraction and bridgework or implants to correct their bite.

 Gum disease, or periodontitis, weakens the gums that help keep teeth in place.
-Loose or shifting teeth is one of many serious complications of gum disease, according to the American Dental Association.
+Loose or shifting teeth are one of many serious complications of gum disease, according to the American Dental Association.

-Grinding your teeth at night may not only wear the teeth down, but cause teeth to shift over time.
+Grinding your teeth may not only wear down your teeth but also cause them to shift over time.
 This condition, called bruxism, is very common.
-It affects up to 50 percent of young children and about 8 percent of middle-aged adults, according to the National Sleep Foundation.

-CPAP is designed for people who have obstructive sleep apnea.
+CPAP was designed for people who have obstructive sleep apnea.
 This condition causes the tissue in the back of your throat to relax during sleep, restricting the flow of oxygen into your airways.

-Whether or not you’ve had orthodontic work or a tooth extraction, there are concrete steps you can take starting today to at least reduce the amount of tooth shifting that goes on in the years ahead.
+Whether or not you’ve had orthodontic work or a tooth extraction, you can take concrete steps starting today to at least reduce the amount of tooth shifting that goes on in the years ahead.

 One of the most important steps you can take to keep your recently straightened teeth in alignment is to follow your orthodontist’s recommendations.

-Fixed, or lingual, retainers are generally quite effective in maintaining the alignment of your teeth, and should be at least considered as a treatment once your braces come off.
+Fixed, or lingual, retainers are generally quite effective in maintaining tooth alignment and should be considered as a treatment once your braces come off.

-If you get a fixed lingual retainer, be sure to have it checked regularly by your orthodontist.
-A problem with a bond to just one tooth could lead to problems requiring additional orthodontic treatment.
+If you get a fixed retainer, be sure to have it checked regularly by your orthodontist.
+A problem with a bond to just one tooth could lead to larger problems requiring more orthodontic treatment.

 Address teeth grinding

-You may not be aware that you grind your teeth, but a good dentist can probably spot the signs of it by noting the wear patterns on certain teeth.
+You may not be aware that you grind your teeth, but a good dentist can probably spot the signs by noting the wear patterns on certain teeth.